yacosta738/WalletWise/README.en.md

 [commonMain], but are implemented on each platform, marking their implementation with the keyword **current**.
-TO Keep in mind that, to carry out the implementation, it is required of a particular nomenclature, for example, if in [commonMain] we have the file (defined by its package) [dev.afalabarce.template.kmm.data.datasources.core.db.DriverFactory.kt] On the rest of the platforms, we must define a file that will be the one in which we will implement the class ( or expect function) that we require:
+TO Keep in mind that, to carry out the implementation, it is required of a particular nomenclature, for example, if in [commonMain] we have the file (defined by its package) [com.astrum.wallet.wise.data.datasources.core.db.DriverFactory.kt] On the rest of the platforms, we must define a file that will be the one in which we will implement the class ( or expect function) that we require:

-- **[dev.afalabarce.template.kmm.data.datasources.core.db.DriverFactory.android.kt]**, the implementation of
+- **[com.astrum.wallet.wise.data.datasources.core.db.DriverFactory.android.kt]**, the implementation of
   the class/functions using android's own elements.
-- **[dev.afalabarce.template.kmm.data.datasources.core.db.DriverFactory.ios.kt]**, the implementation of the
+- **[com.astrum.wallet.wise.data.datasources.core.db.DriverFactory.ios.kt]**, the implementation of the
   class/functions using the Kotlin - Swift bridge provided by KMP.

 Let's look at an example, precisely with the file proposed as an example: